yanfosec/prc-notes/content/_index.md

 ---
-title: 💜 Welcome to Amethyst!
+title: One Parent's Notes from Adolescent Pain Rehab Clinic
 enableToc: false
 ---

+# Welcome to my notes

 ## What is Amethyst?